leoisl/LR_EC_analyser/README.md

 Software currently under development and testing.
 The latest version, found in this main branch, should be stable and working, but some bugs might be expected.

-If you find one, please create an issue in the (https://gitlab.com/leoisl/LR_EC_analyser/issues)[Issues page].
+If you find one, please create an issue in the [https://gitlab.com/leoisl/LR_EC_analyser/issues](Issues page).

 A pre-print with application of this method can be found at https://www.biorxiv.org/content/early/2018/11/23/476622 .